tdjastrzebski/Vincenty-Excel/README.md

 ### Feedback

-Do not hesitate to rate this repo and/or to leave a comments/suggestions if you find this work useful.
+Do not hesitate to rate this repo and/or leave comments/suggestions if you find my work useful.